NatalieLockyer/Hangman/README.md

 ### Bugs

 * Initially I couldnt get the Hangman to display in the correct order.
-After playing about and trying numerous ways around it, I discovered that if i displayed the images back to front they came out in order.
+After playing about and trying numerous ways around it, I discovered that if i displayed the images back to front they came out in the correct order.

 * When running the game in the terminal, I was expecting the scoreboard to be updated with the username, however it was inputting the secret word.
 There was an error in my code and a quick edit sorted this issue.